The Thing (1982 film): Casting

-Bottin lobbied hard to play Palmer, but it was deemed impossible for him to do so alongside his existing duties.
+Bottin lobbied hard to play assistant mechanic Palmer, but it was deemed impossible for him to do so alongside his existing duties.
 As the character has some comedic moments, Universal brought in comedians Jay Leno, Garry Shandling, and Charles Fleischer, among others, but opted to go with actor David Clennon, who was better suited to play the dramatic elements.
-Clennon had read for the Bennings character, but he preferred the option of playing Palmer's "blue-collar stoner" to a "white collar science man".
-Powers Boothe, Lee Van Cleef, Jerry Orbach, and Kevin Conway were considered for the role of Garry, and Richard Mulligan was also considered when the production experimented with the idea of making the character closer to MacReady in age.
-Masur also read for Garry, but he asked to play Clark instead, as he liked the character's dialogue and was also a fan of dogs.
+Clennon had read for the Bennings character, but he preferred Palmer's "blue-collar stoner" role to a "white collar science man".
+Powers Boothe, Lee Van Cleef, Jerry Orbach, and Kevin Conway were considered for the role of station commander Garry, and Richard Mulligan was also considered when the production experimented with the idea of making the character closer to MacReady in age.
+Masur also read for Garry, but he asked to play the dog handler Clark instead, as he liked the character's dialogue and was also a fan of dogs.
 Masur worked daily with the wolfdog Jed and his handler, Clint Rowe, during rehearsals, as Rowe was familiarizing Jed with the sounds and smells of people.
-This helped Masur's and Jed's performance onscreen, as the dog would stand next to him without looking for his handler.
+This helped Masur's and Jed's performance, as the dog would stand next to him without looking for his handler.
 Masur described his character as one uninterested in people, but who loves working with dogs.
 He went to a survivalist store and bought a flip knife for his character, and used it in a confrontation with David's character.
 Masur turned down a role in E.T. the Extra-Terrestrial to play Clark.
 William Daniels and Dennehy were both interested in playing Dr. Copper, and it was a last-second decision by Carpenter to go with Richard Dysart.

 In early drafts, Windows was called Sanchez, and later Sanders.
 The name Windows came when the actor for the role, Thomas Waites, was in a costume fitting and tried on a large pair of dark glasses, which the character wears in the film.
 Russell described the all-male story as interesting since the men had no one to posture for without women.
-Anita Dann served as casting director.

 Filming

 The Thing was storyboarded extensively by Mike Ploog and Mentor Huebner before filming began.
-Their work was so detailed that many of the film's shots replicate the image layout completely.
+Their work was so detailed that many of the film's shots replicate the image layout.
 Cundey pushed for the use of anamorphic format aspect ratio, believing that it allowed for placing several actors in an environment, and making use of the scenic vistas available, while still creating a sense of confinement within the image.
 It also enabled the use of negative space around the actors to imply something may be lurking just offscreen.